sameer3108/better-call-saul/README.md

-# Better-Call-Saul: AI Legal Assistant
+# Better-Call-Saul: AI Legal Assistant lawyer 👨‍⚖️
 Coming soon: A legal assistant that provides instant access to laws and rights information from around the world.
 Empowering you with the knowledge you need, anytime, anywhere.

 ## Phases of Development